ddepeppe/ELK-Stacker/Linux/Readme.md

-The Linux folder contains Linux scripts to uncover the identities of the rogue casino player and dealer colluding to scam Lucky Duck out of thousands of dollars by correlating the large losses from the roulette tables with the dealer schedule and analyzing dates, games and dealers to identify the thieves.
+The Linux folder contains shell scripts to uncover the identities of the rogue casino player and dealer colluding to scam Lucky Duck out of thousands of dollars by correlating the large losses from the roulette tables with the dealer schedule and analyzing dates, games and dealers to identify the thieves.

 roulette_dealer_finder_by_time.sh